 Want to make some edits to your photos or videos before posting them on Instagram for the world to see?
 Sure, there are hundreds of apps that let you apply filters and effects to your creations before you post them, but Instagram filters are still among the best.

 With Instagram, you can apply filters and effects seamlessly before posting.
 And the best part is that it only takes seconds to edit and post your favorite shots.
-Here are some of our favorite filters and effects on Instagram, along with some tips for using them.
+Here are some of the best Instagram filters and effects, along with some tips for using them.

 Our favorite Instagram Story filters and effects